samuelelandi/cryptolandi/README.md

+# Cryptolandi files encryption/decryption 768 bits

-# Cryptolandi encrypts/decrypts files for the highest security requirements (768 bits symmetric encryption)
+Cryptolandi encrypts/decrypts files for the highest security requirements  by 768 bits symmetric encryption.
 - Each file is encrypted initially by AES 256 bit.
 - The encrypted file  is encrypted again by Chacha20 256 bit.
 - The ndouble encrypted file is encrypted again by CAMELLIA 256 bit.